Creating a level

 In the title field, enter a short, descriptive name for your new level.
 To avoid confusion with User Roles or other plugins, we recommend the naming convention title + Level.
 E.g. if you want to name it Subscriber, consider using Subscriber Level instead.

-You should see the following tabs just below the title field, in no particular order:
+You should see the following tabs just below the title field:

 If you have more than 1 level, you can add this level as an extension.
-This means that any restriction or capability will be inherited.
+This means that access conditions and capabilities will be inherited.
 Click here to read more.

 Select whether unauthorized users should be redirected to another page/URL, or if they should see a teaser (everything before the < !–more–> tag) along with content from another page, such as a login form.

 Set the membership duration for users in the level.
-If the level is synchronized with a User Role, the duration will automatically be indefinite.
+If the duration is changed after members have already been added, their duration will not change.

 - Level Name

-The Level name is a unique identifier that can be used to control the level with the API.
-A name will be generated from the level title.Important: Only change the name if you know what you’re doing.
+The Level name is a unique identifier that can be used in shortcodes and the API.
+A name will be generated from the level title.Important: Changing this will break shortcodes and custom API integrations that depends on the name.

 You can now click Save in the upper right corner on the screen.
-Don’t worry, until you add any restrictions or capabilities, this level will not affect your users in any way, regardless of the options you selected before.
+Don’t worry, until you add any access conditions or capabilities, this level will not affect your users in any way, regardless of the options you selected before.